davechurchill/StarcraftAITournamentManager/README.md

     	<b>Type:</b> Boolean<br><br>
     	If set to <b>true</b> new games will be started while other games are still in the starting process (i.e. other Starcraft instances are in the lobby).
 		If set to <b>false</b> only one game can be <b>STARTING</b> at a time.<br><br>
-        <b>WARNING:</b> This is only useable if all bots are using BWAPI version 4.2.0 or later.
+        <b>WARNING:</b> This is only usable if all bots are using BWAPI version 4.2.0 or higher.
         If using older versions of BWAPI, bots will join any game in the lobby, leading to games with more than 2 players, and generally games that do not match.
     </td>
 </tr>